Ukita Naoie

 Ukita Naoie (宇喜多 直家) was a Japanese daimyō of the Sengoku period.
 He was born in Bizen Province, to Ukita Okiie, a local samurai leader and head of the Ukita clan.

+He has historical reputation as one of Japan's Three Great Villains (日本三大梟雄), a nickname which he shared with Matsunaga Hisahide and Saitō Dōsan, due to their ambitious and treasonous personality, along with the habit of resorting to underhanded tactics and assassinations to eliminate their opposition.

 Biography

 Naoie's grandfather Yoshiie was killed by Shimamura clan in 1534, Naoie narrowly escaped from Toishi castle along with his father Ukita Okiie.
-Two years later after his father died, he become head of Ukita clan in the age of seven years old.
+Two years later after his father died, he become head of Ukita clan at the age of seven years old.

 In 1543, he became a vassal of Uragami Munekage and made remarkable progress in his war service.

-In 1544, Naoie was appointed as the lord of small castle called Otogo Castle.
+In 1544, Naoie was appointed as the lord of a small castle called Otogo Castle.
 A year later, he was given command of 30 ashigaru to defend the fort and was rewarded for fighting treacherous Munekage's enemies.

+In 1551, under the orders of Urakami Munekage, Naoie married the daughter of Katsumasa, the governor of Nakayama-Bichu.
+The Nakayama clan was a local feudal lord based in Numa Castle (Higashi Ward, Okayama City).However, the Uragami clan tried to subjugate the Nakayama clan.
+It is said that the reason for this was that the Nakayama clan had neglected Uragami Munekage.
+The Uragami clan decided to subjugate the Nakayama clan because they suspected that Nakayama Bitchu no Kami and Morizane Shimamura (Nanami) were plotting a rebellion.
+At this time, Ukita Naoie took out a letter that served as evidence of Shimamura Bungo-no-kami's plot, and said that Bungo-no-kami was the enemy of his grandfather (Ukita Yoshiie), and that he would kill him immediately if ordered to do so.
+It is also said that Nakayama Bitchu-no-kami was his (Naoie's) father-in-law, but that he would kill him for the sake of his lord (Uragami Munekage).
+Naoie built a teahouse next to Numa Castle, invited Nakayama Bitchu-no-kami there, and killed him.
+Meanwhile, Shimamura rushed to attack Numa Castle, but was killed by the Ukita clan forces in battle on the castle gate.
+After that, Naoie was given Numa Castle and most of the territories of the Nakayama and Shimamura clans.
+Following this, many of Munekage's vassals deserted and joined the Ukita clan.

 In 1559, he killed his father-in-law Nakayama Nobumasa by order of Uragami Munekage and restored their old territory.

 In 1567, at the Battle of Myōzenji, Naoie succeeded in expelling almost all forces from Bitchū who had entered the western portion of Bizen.

 In 1569, Naoie joined with Oda Nobunaga and Akamatsu Masahide of western Harima Province to rebel against his lord, Uragami Munekage.
 However, Munekage attacking Masahide at Tatsuno Castle and force Masahide to surrender.
 Munekage, whereupon give Naoie a special exception to return to serve him.